fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/distribution1.png" width="600" %}

 With the `cfg.feedback` option this creates a figure, but you could also use **[ft_plot_layout](/reference/plotting/ft_plot_layout)** to have more control over the figure.
-Note that in this simple 2D layout the anatomical location of the electrodes is not correct with respect to the schematic nose and ears, as T9 and T10 should be in front of the ears, more or less on the same location as LPA and RPA.
+Note that in this simple 2D layout, the anatomical location of the electrodes is not correct with respect to the schematic nose and ears, as T9 and T10 should be in front of the ears, more or less on the same location as LPA and RPA.

 ### Equidistant